 jchabeau [at] environmentalhealthproject.org (Email Jessa)

-Jessa Chabeau received her BA in Sociology from The Pennsylvania State University and her Master's in Social Work from the University of Pittsburgh.
-For her Master's in Social Work, Jessa focused on Community Organizing and Social Administration, while also becoming certified in Human Services Management.
+Jessa Chabeau received her BA in sociology from Pennsylvania State University and her MSW from the University of Pittsburgh.
+During her MSW studies, Jessa focused on community organizing and social administration, while also becoming certified in human services management.
 While studying at the University of Pittsburgh, Jessa participated in a 9-month field placement at EHP in 2013, which led to her officially joining the organization in 2014 after graduation.

 Nathan Deron, MSPPM-DA – Environmental Data Scientist